-It is important to remember that once the bow has been cocked and loaded, it should not be fired until the bolt has been correctly removed.
-Firing a crossbow without properly unloading it first can cause serious damage to both your weapon and yourself.
+It’s important to recall that once the bow has been cocked and loaded, it shouldn’t be fired until the bolt has been properly removed.
+Firing a crossbow without correctly unloading it first can lead to significant damage to both your gear and yourself.

 How Should A Hunter Safely Unload A Crossbow?